Why Mariah Carey's 'All I Want for Christmas is You' became so popular — and stayed that way

 The instruments and brisk arrangement recall Phil Spector’s 1965 album, “A Christmas Gift for You,” itself a holiday classic.
 To top it off, part of the melody slyly references “White Christmas,” Bennett says.

-“That was my goal, to do something timeless that didn’t feel like the ’90s,” Carey explained in a recent “Good Morning America” interview.
+“That was my goal, to do something timeless,” Carey explained in a recent “Good Morning America” interview.

 “By most objective measures,” Bennett says, “it’s the most successful Christmas song of all time.”